 Video humanizes us.
 When an executive is delivering a video message, employees see everything, from their facial expressions to their body movements, and even their real-time reactions after responses in company town halls.
 An employee sees this and feels like they are working with a real person.

-Establishing a personal connection using video also leads to something else vital to the modern workforce: openness and transparency in the office.
+Establishing a personal connection using internal communication videos also leads to something that’s vital to the modern workforce: openness and transparency.
 When employees feel empowered to be open and more transparent with their work, it boosts collaboration in the office.
 When all of this is put together, you’ll find greater alignment around your company vision and goals.

 Video Spans Multiple Platforms